TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.4.md

 ---

-He that speaketh in a tongue edifieth himself; but he that prophesieth edifieth the church.
+He who speaks in another language edifies himself, but he who prophesies edifies the assembly.